evennia/evennia/evennia/contrib/game_systems/clothing/README.md

 # Clothing

-Evennia contribution - Tim Ashley Jenkins 2017
+Contribution by Tim Ashley Jenkins, 2017

-Provides a typeclass and commands for wearable clothing, which is appended to a character's description when worn.
+Provides a typeclass and commands for wearable clothing.
+These look of these clothes are appended to the character's description when worn.

 Clothing items, when worn, are added to the character's description in a list.
 For example, if wearing the following clothing items: